Q-dimi/return_tests/README.md

       /*
         each parameter set is passed
-        to the function and a return value is tested against the unit objects
+        to the function and a return value is tested against the unit
-        which are on.
-Take out tests you don't need.
+        objects you have added (below)
       */
       parameters: [
         [1, 10],